ucbepic/docetl/docs/execution/running-pipelines.md

     If you're unsure about the optimal pipeline configuration or dealing with more complex scenarios, you may want to skip directly to the optimizer section (covered in a later part of this documentation).

-As the pipeline runs, docetl will display progress information and eventually show the output.
+As the pipeline runs, DocETL will display progress information and eventually show the output.
 Here's an example of what you might see:

 ```
 [Placeholder for pipeline execution output]